Information Technology Assessment

 In many cases, replacing aging equipment actually helps reduce your costs.
 It is more economical to replace aging workstations than to continue to upgrade or maintain them, when actual physical labor costs are recognized, along with the cost of replacement parts.

 - Implement a Scheduled Maintenance Program

-Scheduled maintenance should be a part of any organization’s technology plan.
+Scheduled maintenance should be a part of any organization’s information technology assessment plan.
 At a minimum, regular maintenance; when performed properly, will maintain service pack levels and critical updates on all equipment, and ensure that hardware and data fault-tolerance procedures are being properly maintained.
 A good maintenance program will also include remote network monitoring, providing economical 24x7x365 real-time analysis of all of your critical devices and services.

 - Develop a Disaster Recovery Plan

 It’s never too early to address disaster recovery.
 We will help you develop a comprehensive disaster recovery plan that you can implement immediately, to get your organization up and running as quickly as possible in the event of disaster, service interruption or catastrophic failure to your environment.

 We will schedule implementation of your technology plan in phases tailored to meet your organization’s forecasting and budgetary requirements, starting with your highest priorities first.